Azure/azure-sdk/releases/2020-10/js.md

 (leave blank)

 - This is the inital preview of client library that supports the newly announced preview of the Azure Metrics Advisor service.
-- This library has been designed based on the [Azure SDK Design Guidelines for TypeScript]({{ site.baseurl }}{% link docs/typescript/introduction.md %}) to ensure consistency, idiomat\
-ic design, and excellent developer experience and productivity.
+- This library has been designed based on the [Azure SDK Design Guidelines for TypeScript]({{ site.baseurl }}{% link docs/typescript/introduction.md %}) to ensure consistency, idiomatic design, and excellent developer experience and productivity.
-- it supports all services APIs, including but not limited to
+- It supports all services APIs, including but not limited to
-  - Manage data feeds
+  - Manage data feeds.
-  - Configure anomaly detection and alerting configurations
+  - Configure anomaly detection and alerting configurations.
   - Query anomaly detection results, for example, incidents, anomalies, alerts, enriched series data, etc.
-  - Diagnose incident root causes
+  - Diagnose incident root causes.

 ### Azure Identity